gurkirt/3D-RetinaNet/README.md

 ## Performance

 Here, you find the reproduced  results from our paper.
 We use training split #3 for reproduction on a different machines compared to where results were generated for the paper.
 Below you will find the test results on validation split #3, which closer to test set compared to other split in terms of environmental conditions.
 We there is little change in learning rate here, so results are little different than the paper.
+Also, there are six tasks in ROAD dataset that makes it difficult balance the learning among tasks.

 Model is set to `I3D` with `resnet50` backbone.
 Kinetics pre-trained weights used for `resnet50I3D`, download link to given above in <a href=#requirements> Requirements section</a>.
-Results on split #3.
+Results on split #3 with test-sequence length being 8 `<frame-AP@0.5>/<video-mAP@0.2>`.

-Event detection and triplet detection is used interchangeably in this code base.

 <table style="width:100% th">
   <tr>